ugannu0619/Sample/README.md

 Editted on Nov1 2019

-New Changes made in the dev branch
+New Changes  in the dev branch and this is editted in master branch